The road to Hana is a long windy highway surrounded by lush rainforest, dramatic ocean views, and stunning waterfalls.

-We never made it all the way to Hana.
-Apparently most people don’t either, because they make several stops to check out the hundreds of waterfalls on the way.
+We never made it to Hana.
+Most people don’t either, because they make several stops to check out the hundreds of waterfalls on the way.

 on the way to Pa’ia